-- (1) The Company does not have accumulated goodwill impairment losses. - (2) The Company acquired Ideas International in mid-2012 and recorded \$7.5 million of goodwill.
-All of the recorded goodwill resulting from the acquisition has been included in the Research segment.
-See Note 2-Acquisitions above for additional information.
+- (1) The Company does not have an accumulated goodwill impairment loss. - (2) The additions are from the Company's acquisition of Ideas International.
+See Acquisitions above for additional information.

 Impairment of long-lived and intangible assets.
 The Company reviews its long-lived and intangible assets other than goodwill for impairment whenever events or changes in circumstances indicate that the carrying amount of the respective asset may not be recoverable.
 Such evaluation may be based on a number of factors including current and projected operating results and cash flows, changes in management's strategic direction as well as external economic and market factors.
 The Company's policy regarding long-lived assets and intangible assets other than goodwill is to evaluate the recoverability of these assets by determining whether the balance can be recovered through undiscounted future operating cash flows.
 Should events or circumstances indicate that the carrying value might not be recoverable based on undiscounted future operating cash flows, an impairment loss would be recognized.
 The amount of impairment, if any, is measured based on the difference between projected discounted future operating cash flows using a discount rate reflecting the Company's average cost of funds and the carrying value of the asset.
-The Company did not record any material impairment charges for long-lived and intangible assets during 2012, 2011, or 2010.
+The Company did not record any material impairment charges for long-lived and intangible assets during the three year period ended December 31, 2013.

 Pension obligations.
 The Company has defined-benefit pension plans in several of its international locations (see Note 13 - Employee Benefits).
 Benefits earned under these plans are generally based on years of service and level of employee compensation.
 The Company accounts for defined benefit plans in accordance with the requirements of FASB ASC Topic 715.
 The Company determines the periodic pension expense and related liabilities for these plans through actuarial assumptions and valuations.
-The Company recognized \$2.6 million, \$2.7 million, and \$2.4 million of expense for these plans in 2012, 2011, and 2010, respectively.
+The Company recognized \$3.8 million, \$2.6 million, and \$2.7 million of expense for these plans in 2013, 2012, and 2011, respectively.
 The Company classifies pension expense in SG&A in the Consolidated Statements of Operations.

 Debt.
 The Company presents amounts borrowed in the Consolidated Balance Sheets at amortized cost.
 Accrued interest on amounts borrowed is classified in Interest expense in the Consolidated Statements of Operations.
-The Company had \$205.0 million and \$200.0 million of debt outstanding at December 31, 2012 and 2011.
-See Note 5-Debt for additional information regarding the Company's debt.
+The Company had \$205.0 million of debt outstanding at both December 31, 2013 and 2012 (see Note 5-Debt for additional information).